besteekmen/LLM-ZoomCamp-Outputs/Setup.md

 py --version
 ```

-If version is 3.10+, it already satisfies the Zoomcamp requirement.
+If the version is 3.10+, it already satisfies the Zoomcamp requirement.

 ## 2. Install uv
 ```uv``` is used for Python dependency management in Zoomcamp projects and it won't interfere with existing PyCharm/VS Code projects using ```pip``` or ```conda```.
 It is faster and handles virtual environments cleanly.
 See the [uv documentation](https://docs.astral.sh/uv/) for details.